tholden/dynareOBC/README.md

                The maximum number of iterations used to evaluate the stationary distribution of the non-linear filter.
           * `EstimationSkipStandardErrors`
                Makes DynareOBC skip calculation of standard errors for the estimated parameters.
-          * `EstimationSparseCubatureDegree=INTEGER` (default: `0`)
+          * `EstimationPredictSparseCubatureDegree=INTEGER` (default: `0`)
-               If this is greater than zero, then DynareOBC uses an alternative sparse cubature rule for integrating over the states and shocks of the model, which includes additional points.
+               If this is greater than zero, then DynareOBC uses an alternative sparse cubature rule including additional points for integrating over the states and shocks of the model in the predict step.
 While this requires solving the model less far from the steady-state when the state dimension is large, it also requires negative weights, which may cause numerical issues e.g. with the positive definiteness of the state covariance matrix.
 The cubature method exactly integrates a polynomial of degree INTEGER.
 Thus, in a model without bounds, there is no need to have INTEGER larger than twice the order of approximation.
+Values above `51` are treated as equal to `51`.
+          * `EstimationUpdateSparseCubatureDegree=INTEGER` (default: `0`)
+               If this is greater than zero, then DynareOBC uses an alternative sparse cubature rule including additional points for integrating over the state of the model in the update step.
+While this requires evaluating the measurement equations less far from the steady-state when the state dimension is large, it also requires negative weights, which may cause numerical issues e.g. with the positive definiteness of the state covariance matrix.
+The cubature method exactly integrates a polynomial of degree INTEGER.
+Thus, in a model with measurement equations that are a polynomial of degree d, there is no need to have INTEGER larger than two times d.
 Values above `51` are treated as equal to `51`.
           * `EstimationStdDevThreshold=FLOAT` (default: `1e-5`)
                Specifies the threshold below which the standard deviation of the state is set to zero, for dimension reduction.
           * `EstimationMinimisationFunctions=STRING` (default: `CMAESWrapper#FMinConWrapper`)